How Much Money Do You Get for Recycling Aluminum Cans?

 You don’t need the cans once you’re done with them anyway, so you can reap 100% of the profits.

-If you want to turn it into a business, you likely can do so if you live in an area with a Bottle Bill.
+If you want to turn it into a business, you likely can do so if you live in an area with a Bottle Bill, especially if you live in a large city within your state.

 If not, it’ll be difficult to get it off the ground.